King-of-Ark/King-of-Ark/README.md

  The amount of `+` is **54**.
 Which means the current `King of Ark` has 54 health.

- ## The fight
+ ## The Fight

 - The fight ends if one of the two entry has 0 or less life.
 - The fight ends if the new Entry is out of attack Properties and was not able to 'kill' the current `King of Ark`. -> The current `King of Ark` stays the King.
-- If on entry is out of attack porperties the other entry can deal the rest of his attack properies for free on him.
+- If one entry is out of attack porperties the other entry can deal the rest of his attack properies for free on him.

 Example: